Instructions for Authors

 _____Abstract (separate page, 100-200 words) and 3-5 key words underneath

 _____Double space all material.
 Full double spacing (3 lines of double-spaced text/inch)

 _____Give page number(s) and source of any material in quotes

 _____Add headings or subheadings to break up the text

 _____Reduce technical terms or explain those that are used.
 The paper will be heavily edited to reduce such terminology in a later step of the production process.
-Terms we as psychologist converse with freely (e.g., effect size, proportion of variance, heritability), leaving aside theory specific terms, are all within the bounds of technical terms.
-Anything reduction in technical terms at this stage will be very helpful later.
+Terms we as psychologists converse with freely (e.g., effect size, proportion of variance, heritability), leaving aside theory-specific terms, are all within the bounds of technical terms.
+Any reduction in technical terms at this stage will be very helpful later.

 _____Separate Notes Page at the end with the first numbered note beginning, “1Address correspondence to. [full name and address of corresponding author]—A corresponding superscript ought to be on the title page after the name of the corresponding author (e.g., Marilyn Smyth1)

 _____References (APA format, all authors listed; pp. for chapters in edited books, full titles of journals)

 _____References — maximum of 40 citations at the end of the manuscript

 _____Separate Recommended Readings page (3-5 related readings you would recommend)